User Guide (Latest)

 --eventlogs Event log filenames or CSP storage directories containing event logs (comma separated).
 Skipping this argument requires that the cluster argument points to a valid cluster name on the CSP.
 N/A N

---cluster Name or ID of cluster or path to cluster property file.
-Further details described in Cost Savings.
+--cluster The CPU cluster on which the Spark application(s) were executed.
+Name or ID of cluster or path to cluster property file.
+Further details described in Cluster Metadata.
 N/A N

 --platform, -p Defines one of the following “on-prem”, “emr”, “dataproc”, “dataproc-gke”, “databricks-aws”, and “databricks-azure”.
 N/A N

---target_platform, -t Cost savings and speedup recommendation for comparable cluster in target_platform based on on-prem cluster configuration.
+--target_platform, -t Speedup recommendation for comparable cluster in target_platform based on on-prem cluster configuration.
 Currently only dataproc is supported.
-If not provided, the final report will be limited to GPU speedups only without cost-savings.
 N/A N

 --output_folder, -o Path to store the output.
 N/A N